Mac Aid: How to Speed Up My MacBook Pro?

 Apps take space, and quite a bit sometimes.
 Typically, there are at least a few apps just sitting on a Mac without being used at all.
 This is especially relevant to native Apple applications.
 These can be deleted without any hesitation as reinstalling them through App Store is completely free and can be done at any time.

 Much like with big files, you can approach the task differently.
 Either uninstall them yourself by dragging the application to Trash or follow an even easier route and use MacFly Pro.
-Run the application and open Tools module again.
+Run the application and open Apps module.
 The Apps feature checks up on all the applications you currently have installed and groups them based on last used time.
 When reviewing the scan results you can also choose multiple applications at the same time and uninstall in bulk.
 Pretty handy.

 If you want to make some extra space available, consider performing System and Leftovers scan in MacFly Pro.
 Using these features helps clear cache, unused language data, and left behind application files.